s-rious/Word-Escape/README.md

 **Version 2.0.0**

+*Word Escape is an escape room based game that focuses on word input fields in order to manuever through each level to escape. *

 Developed by Trevor Toland and Cameron Rydwell for the 'Computer Game & Simulation Programming' 2023 NLC Topic for Future Business Leaders of America

 ## Table of Contents: